TrilonIO/aspnetcore-angular-universal/README.md

  - `npm install && dotnet restore` (if using Visual Studio it will do both of these automatically when the project is opened)

  > Both Visual Studio & VSCode have the neccessary (Dev & Prod) Launch files to be able to run & debug immidiately.

+If you're **not** using VSCode (which sets it to Development mode when you push F5), make sure you set the `ASPNETCORE_ENVIRONMENT` variable to `Development`: (VSCode does this through the launch.json file)

+> Note: `set ASPNETCORE_ENVIRONMENT=Development` on Windows. `export ASPNETCORE_ENVIRONMENT=Development` on Mac/Linux.

+---

+**Production Mode**

+Run `dotnet publish`, when it finishes, `cd` into the directory where it put everything, typically it's within `/bin/Debug/netcoreapp1.1/publish/`.

+Now you can fire up the production applicatoin by running `dotnet aspnetcore-angular2-universal.dll` (If you renamed the project the part before `.dll` could be different, and your project name.

-(Temporarily) But for VSCode, in order to see the full Production version you must go to Command Line and set the environment variable
+VSCode option 2: go to Command Line and set the environment variable
 to: `ASPNETCORE_ENVIRONMENT=Production`, then run `webpack` manually.
 Then you can launch the [Production] Launch Web option from VSCode.

 > Note: `set ASPNETCORE_ENVIRONMENT=Production` on Windows. `export ASPNETCORE_ENVIRONMENT=Production` on Mac/Linux.